sebaaoui2020/dady/README.md

 Objective: Place the dishes in the kitchen cupboards
 Instruction: There are 5 plates on the counter, 5 glasses on the counter, and 3 glasses in the sink.
 One at a time, pick the dishes up and place them into the black cabinets.
-The glasses are delicate, so take short steps as to not build up too much momentum.
+The glasses are delicate, so take short steps as to not build up too much momentum."
-Wash the Car
-Objective: Touch the sponge to the car
-Instruction: The sponge will spawn somewhere in the room.
-Find it and drag it to the car!
-The most common spawns are on top of the work table, and in the stacks of tires (behind the car)."

     }
   ]